MikeOfZen/pydantic-morph/.github/app_prompt.instructions.md

 - Don't create variables if their only use is in a single expression!
 - Prefer immutable data structures where possible
 - Use context managers for resource management
+- Use logical operators where it fits (XOR, AND, OR, NOT)
+- don not mutate objects directly, use proper constructors and methods

 ## Library Structure
 ```